Marine Biology (BA/BS) Contact Information

 Oregon Institute of Marine Biology or elective course 4

-Oregon Institute of Marine Biology or general education course in arts and letters or social science 4
+Oregon Institute of Marine Biology or core-education course in arts and letters or social science 4

 Credits 16